iwantmyname/blog/_posts/2014-03-13-the-web-at-25-our-favorite-websites.md

 + [domaincite.com](http://domaincite.com/)
 + [toucharcade.com](http://toucharcade/)

-"When I'm not working on iwantmyname stuff, it's really more about consuming content, or even better, not spending time in front of a screen at all."
+> When I'm not working on iwantmyname stuff, it's really more about consuming content, or even better, not spending time in front of a screen at all.

 **Melanie Baker - [@melle](https://twitter.com/melle‎):**